Front End Hosting - Advanced provisions a Node.js application with the following environments:

 After successful implementation and verification, your application can scale automatically to adapt to usage patterns and sustain optimal performance.

-For information about configuring environment variables, visit Creating custom environment variables.
+For information about how to configure environment variables, visit Creating custom environment variables.

 To use the latest environment variable values in your Node.js code, incorporate them during the Node.js build process.
-Any changes to environment variables will require a redeployment of your Front End Hosting - Advanced site to update both build and runtime environments.
+Build-time environment variables are injected during the build and remain fixed until redeployment.
+Runtime environment variables are read by the application at execution and update without redeployment.

-For information about viewing your subscription details, visit Viewing subscriptions.
+For information about how to access your subscription details, visit Viewing subscriptions.

 As part of the code build/deployment process, multiple commands run in the backend to produce a build artifact and deploy it to an environment.
 These include: